Colonial Lake (Charleston, South Carolina): History

 The lake and its park were part of the Commons established by an Act of the Commons House of Assembly in 1768, setting aside the area forever for public use.
-The actual lake was created in 1869 when Lynch St. (now Ashley Ave.) was extended south to Broad St., enclosing the area now occupied by the lake.
-The tradition that the lake was developed as a small boat harbor for planters apparently has no foundation in fact.
-Most likely, it served as mill pond for a succession of sawmills which operated in the vicinity.
+Plans for a pond and park were developed by 1869.
+The actual lake was created by 1873 when Lynch St. (now Ashley Ave.) was extended south to Broad St., enclosing the area now occupied by the lake.

 As seen in the 1872 Bird's Eye View of Charleston, the northwest corner of Colonial Lake originally was land that was possible to develop with a few houses.
 In 1874, the houses were removed so that improvements to Colonial Lake could continue.

 In 1875, a local mill owner, Patrick P. Toale, received a lease for some of the land surrounding the lake.
 When he tried to purchase the property, local citizens strongly opposed the request and filed a lawsuit to prevent the deal.
 Judge J.B.
 Kershaw sided with the opponents, ordering that all remaining property held by the city be retained for the benefit of all Charlestonians and that a commission be created to oversee the property.

+In 1881, a court reconfirmed that all of the subject land not already sold would remain in the public trust.
+The court ordered that the City Council create a commission to accept control of the land and its funding.
+The commission was to receive the rents from the public lands which would be used to maintain the public property and to possibly reacquire land southward to Tradd St. between Ashley and Rutledge Aves.
+In response to the order of the court, City Council created the Commissioners of the Colonial Common and Ashley River Embankment.

 The park around the lake was developed in the 1880s.
+In 1882, the Commissioners of the Public Common decided to formalize the popular site by installing concrete walls and walks around it with a park on the north side.
 The current configuration of a lake within concrete embankments with a wide promenade on all four sides was largely completed by 1885.